 The peaceful vibes will surround you and suddenly you will find that you are now on ‘Fiji Time’ – A concept described to me by one of the locals as ‘No rush, no hurry’.
 The sun is pretty strong out here in the Pacific so it is best to have some decent strong sunscreen, so you can relax with no worries.

 2. Nature walks

-Considering that Tokoriki is quite a small island, there are some fantastic scenic walks that you can either take part in as a guided tour, or explore by yourself, tackling the tropical terrain.
-The island is host to a number of exotic plants that the locals claim to have ancient healing properties and the locals are more than happy to share their wisdom and knowledge.
+Considering that Tokoriki is quite a small island, there are some fantastic scenic walks that you can either take part in as a guided tour or explore by yourself, tackling the tropical terrain.
+The island is host to several exotic plants that the locals claim to have ancient healing properties and the locals are more than happy to share their wisdom and knowledge.

-You can also explore the white coastal shores and rock pools where a number of sea life creatures roam freely, ducking under the shade of palm trees and avoiding the odd coconut that may fall down.
+You can also explore the white coastal shores and rock pools where many sea life creatures roam freely, ducking under the shade of palm trees and avoiding the odd coconut that may fall.

 3. Scuba Diving/Snorkelling

 One of the main dive centres on the island is the Tokoriki Dive Shop which is located outside of the Sheraton Resort.
 This is hands down one of the best ways to explore the bright and colourful marine life that encircles the Fiji Islands more intimately.
 With a significant amount of rainbow coral, it is home to 1200 species of fish, turtles and sharks, which will provide an unforgettable experience.
 The only downside is that it is not cheap, with prices starting at around $280 Fijian.

 However, the cheaper option of snorkelling provides an equally satisfying experience from a bird’s eye view just beneath the ocean’s surface.